queeniewilliams/RushHour/README.md

 ### **_Description_**

 RushHour is an interactive app where it helps users to find available street parking nearby and reserve the parking spot.
-Users will be able to log into the app and post an avaiable parking spot when they are leaving; meanwhile, other users will be able to see the available parking and reserve it for free or a small amount of fee depending on the amount of time takes them to reach to the spot.
+Users will be able to log into the app and post an available parking spot when they are leaving; meanwhile, other users will be able to see the available parking and reserve it for free or a small amount of fee depending on the amount of time takes them to reach to the spot.
 In order to avoid blocking the traffic, there is also a limited time the user can wait for another user to arrive.

 Features: